shycopney44/W_S5M1_Project/README.md

 Hey!
 Let's make sure you're up to speed with your **action items so far**.

 - [x] The app is installed on your machine, with both `start` and `test` scripts running in terminals.
-- [x] You studied the [mock](https://bloominstituteoftechnology.github.io/W_U2_S5_module_project/).
+- [x] You studied the [mock](https://bloominstituteoftechnology.github.io/W_U2_S5_module_project/), and saw it loading different content at every reload.
+- [x] You loaded your app in `http://localhost:3003`.

 Awesome!
-As you complete your tasks, you should see tests passing in the terminal which is running the `test` script. **Do not stop until all tests are in the green!**
+As you complete your tasks, tests will start passing in the terminal. **Do not stop until all tests are in the green!**

 If you look inside the `frontend` folder you will notice it contains, among other assets, two scripts: `data.js` and `index.js`.
 If you inspect the head element of the `index.html` document, you will find both scripts loading there.

-Many scripts can be loaded on the same page, and whatever variables exist at the top-level of each script are accessible by any scripts executing later.
+One page can load many scripts, and whatever variables exist at the top-level of each script are accessible by any scripts executing later.

-This is why we are loading `data.js` first: we want the data it contains available to the `index.js` script.
-This is how JavaScript programs were traditionally partitioned and loaded on a web-site.
+This is why we are including `data.js` first: we want the data it contains available to the `index.js` script.
+This is how JavaScript programs were traditionally partitioned and loaded on web-sites.

-With all that out of the day, let's discuss `index.js` and the tasks you need to complete inside that script:
+With all that out of the day, let's discuss `index.js` and the tasks you need to complete inside that script.
+You are not allowed to modify any other files.

 #### TASK 1 - Add a "widget" class name to widgets so CSS kicks in